 PDF to JPEG is a free Windows app that does exactly what its name suggests.
-It’s minimalist but allows for a welcome amount of control over converting specific pages, selecting where images will be saved, and more.
+It’s minimalist but allows for a welcome amount of control over selecting where images will be saved.
 If you only have access to Windows 10, this is probably your best solution for frequent conversions.

-Note: Unlike Photoshop, this app will convert every page of the PDF to JPG files, so consider another option if you only need one page converted.
+Note: This app will convert every page of the PDF to JPG files, so consider another option if you only need one page converted.

 PDF Preview (MacOS)